CYBAVO/sofa_mock_server/README.md

 > Refer to [here](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) for more detailed currency definitions
 >
-> BSC, WND, OKT, OPTIMISM, ARBITRUM and HECO is a pseudo cryptocurrency definition in the CYBAVO SOFA system
+> The * mark represents the definition of pseudo-cryptocurrency in the CYBAVO SOFA system

 ##### [Back to top](#table-of-contents)